 This seemed a perfect choice following the lobster.
 Once again, in true First class dining, Singapore shows how even something as simple as soup can be elevated to another level.
 I enjoyed every spoonful.

 I intentionally decided to take a little breather after this to space out the meal.
-Gave me a chance to wander around the cabin and check out the bathroom suites, pictures in next section.

 45 minutes later, I was ready for the next course, grilled asparagus with frisee salad and cherry tomatoes.